ranguard/WorkWithMe/index.md

 I'm looking for someone to work with.
 I recently joined a startup that I have known for several years.
 I want to take the startup from a great service, held together with google apps, manual data entry and sweat.
 To a company with the power to scale and the ability to offer an even better customer experience.

-[The AirAgents](https://www.theairagents.com/) is the UK’s most loved management company for Hosts on Airbnb.
-They deliver the best hospitality to their guests.
-This leads to amazing reviews, better occupancy and in turn the best possible revenue.
+[Air Agents](https://www.theairagents.com/)  are one of the worlds fastest growing management companies for hosts on Airbnb.
+As the first ever official Host management partner of Airbnb, they focus on providing exceptional hospitality to their guests.
+Thus leading to amazing reviews, better occupancy and in turn the best possible revenue for their clients.

+They also have no less than 2 Dragons Den investors and have big plans to scale quickly in this fast growing sector.

 As green field development we'll be using all the buzz words: _"Leveraging Service full Serverless, Event driven architecture with observability, based on AWS, GraphQL, Node.js and Vue.js"_.
 Read [my write up on this](https://medium.com/@leolapworth/the-startup-stack-that-wasnt-1581df97b2eb) for more insight into what that actually means!
 We will build the core of the system, but outsource various parts to ensure the best use of our time.